ibm-cloud-docs/cis/glb-session-affinity.md

 ```
 {: codeblock}

-## Setting session affinity using the API
+## Setting session affinity with the API
 {: #api-set-session-affinity}
 {: api}